entur/tavla/backend/readme.md

 ```

 ## Run
-Finally, you can run the code
+Finally, you can run the code.
+Make sure you are in the backend-folder when doing so.

 ```sh
 cargo run